Land Speculation at Camster Burn in Caithness

 Property and Financial Syndications Ltd. still owns much of Camster Burn but how much is unclear.
 Sunningdale Securities Ltd. launched a plan to develop Camster Burn as a tourist village (see image at top of blog).
 Estate Agents were engaged to market half-acre plots to investors who were persuaded that they could make a handsome return.

-The estate was laid out with individual numbered plots which formed part of what claimed to be four development phases (See extract of one of.
-According to some reports outline planning consent was granted but since the entire site is deep peatland, no such development would ever have been feasible.
+The estate was laid out with individual numbered plots which formed part of what claimed to be four development phases.
+See extract of one of them below.
+According to some reports outline planning consent was granted but since the entire site is deep peatland, no such development would ever have been feasible. [see UPDATE below]

 Over 2600 plots were demarcated and sold to buyers from across the UK (mainly in the south of England) and abroad (Clare Walker, 26 Warby Street, Campbelltown, New South Wales in Australia bought 177 plots).
 Some of the land acquired by Mr Orfali in the UAE was sold on to other residents of the UAE and 88 acres was sold to a firm of Estate Agents.